 Spirulina, or also called Arthrospira (Arthrospira platensis and Arthrospira maxima), grows wild in some parts of the world such as Mexico and Africa, but it is also cultivated on a large scale as a "food crop" in the U.S. (Hawaii) and Japan.

 Cyanobacteria, both Arthrospira platensis and Arthrospira maxima species, have been used for centuries predominantly in Mexico, Central America and Africa.
 Up until the 16th century the algae was a food source for Aztec peoples of Mesoamerica.
 They called it "tecuitlatl" and processed and dried it in the form of cakes, as described by one of Cortes' soldiers.

 One of the largest fresh water cyanobacteria sources is in Lake Chad located in Central Africa.
 It is and was called "dihe" by various African tribes who have used it since the beginning of habitation around the lake region.
 Traditionally they sifted it from the top surface of the lake and preserved it by sun drying it on rocks.

 One of the most phenomenal things about this top superfood is its ability to efficiently synthesize large concentrated amounts of protein in short periods of time, taking in the sunlight energy and converting it into a green super fuel for the body.

-Cyanobacteria contains an average total protein content of 60% (50-70%), the highest in all the plant kingdom, and includes all the essential amino acids for a total of 18.
+The algae contains an average total protein content of 60%, but can range anywhere between 50-70%.
+It is the highest protein-rich food in the entire plant kingdom and includes all the essential amino acids making is a complete protein source.